 The yearly chore of cutting off all the branches in late Winter or early Spring must be done so the pussywillow does not ever grow side branches.
 If the side branches form the tree will start to change shape, and only pussywillow catkins will grow at the ends of the branches.
-A pussywillow that is allowed to grow naturally can get 20 to 30 feet tall.
+A pussywillow that is allowed to grow naturally can get 20 to 30 feet tall (illustration 5).

 Our pussywillow trees lasted many years before they finally got cut down or died.
 They produced many bundles of branches that we decorated with, gave to friends, and I sold them at Spring Art Shows, back in the day when I did Art and Craft Fairs.

 Companion Posts …